-The assessment will seek to establish the extent to which the design of the building envelope can mitigate the effects of external heat gains.
+The assessment establishes the extent to which the design of the building envelope can mitigate the effects of external heat gains.
 Based on the output from a suitable thermal simulation model of the building the predicted indoor operative temperature shall be compared with the criteria given in ASHRAE 55 [1] under the 'Optional Method for Determining Acceptable Thermal Conditions in Naturally Conditioned Spaces'.

-Assessment may be confined to the 'worst case' scenarios, i.e., for those normally occupied areas of the building most susceptible to external heat gains and/or do not benefit from the prevailing climatic conditions.
+Assessment may be confined to the scenarios with the highest mean monthly temperature of the hottest month or higher radiation heat gain of whichever is higher, i.e., for those normally occupied areas of the building most susceptible to external heat gains and/or which do not benefit from the prevailing climatic conditions.